TRUTH TRUMPS POWER EVERY TIME

 A routine plumbing issue turned into a full-blown crisis when we learned that a major sewer blockage lay buried deep beneath our front yard.
 The timing could not have been worse: I was immobilized following knee surgery, and our home suddenly became unusable.
 This is not a tale of inconvenience, but a reminder of how…

-A Comedy of Errors at HonorHealth’s Scottsdale-Shea Hospital
+A Tragicomedy of Errors at HonorHealth’s Scottsdale-Shea Hospital

-A tragicomedy of hospital experiences during ad after a knee replacement surgery
+A tragicomedy of hospital experiences during and after a knee replacement surgery

 CONCIERTO DE ARANJUEZ